SEN Report

 We are privileged to have access to a range of skilled staff, such as an Emotional Health and Well-being Mentor and Speech and Language Therapy service.
 We have on-site medical clinics, including the school doctor, school health advisor, physiotherapists, Speech and Language Therapy and occupational therapy.
 We have an on-site hydrotherapy pool and our specially designed playgrounds have a range of outdoor gym equipment and other play equipment to promote physical development.

 The school uses a Total Communication approach to learning.
 Makaton is used to support speech development and understanding.
-PECS and communications systems and communication devices are used by some students to access the curriculum.
+Communications systems, including visuals, and communication devices are used by some students to access the curriculum.

 3. How will the curriculum be matched to my child’s/young person’s needs?
 How is the decision made about what type and how much support my child/young person will receive?